jkubicek/fish/README.md

 ## Abbreviations

-New abbreviations should be added to `abbr.fish`.
-Make sure your `config.fish` has a line like: `fish abbr.fish`
+New abbreviations should be added to `conf.d/my_abbr.fish`